bohdan-s24/new-ycg/README.md

 - Ensure the Vercel deployment has completed
 - Check that the API is accessible
 - Verify that the headers in vercel.json are correct
+- Check browser console for specific error messages

 ### Proxy Issues
 If the proxy is not working:
 - Check the Webshare account status
 - Verify the credentials are correct
 - Ensure you're using Residential proxies (not other types)
+- Check the server logs for connection errors

 ## License

 This project is licensed under the MIT License.

+## Latest Update
+Updated on June 3, 2024 with improved CORS handling and better proxy integration.